parro-it/termite/docs/commands.md

 They could optionally have a label, an icon and a shortcut associaed with them, that are automatically used in menu or buttons.

-Command function handler are grnated to be executed in rendere process.
+Command function handler are granted to be executed in renderer process.

 You can access `commands` object in a plugin using `app.commands`.

+## Commands list

+This module register following commands:

+### command-palette
+Show a list of registered commands in a ui palette dialog.

 ## Members